jaeksoft/opensearchserver/src/doc/en/documentation/faq%7Cfrequently_asked_questions%7C9/crawling/how_to_use_selenium_to_crawl_websites.md

 	* **parameter 2**: regexp.
 The capture group will give the new variable its value.
 	* **parameter 3**: new variable name
 * `CSS_SELECTOR_DOWNLOAD`, `XPATH_SELECTOR_DOWNLOAD` : select an element and download the URL within the `href` attribute.
 Selected element must be an `<a`.
-	* **parameter 1**: directory into which the file will be download.
+	* **parameter 1**: directory into which the file will be downloaded.
 It will be fully (recursively) created if it does not exist.
 Variables can be used within this parameter.
 	* **parameter 2**: selector, CSS or XPATH depending on the command.
 * `WEBDRIVER_DOWNLOAD`: download the current file indicated by the `{url}` variable.
 	* **parameter 1**: directory into which the file will be downloaded.
 It will be fully (recursively) created if it does not exist.
 Variables can be used within this parameter.
 * `PARSER_MERGE`: merge every PDF document from a directory to a new PDF document.
 	* **parameter 1**: name of the PDF parser.
-Value can only be "PDF parser" at the moment.
+Value can only be "PDF parser" at this stage.
-	* **parameter 2**: directory that contains PDF files to merge.
+	* **parameter 2**: directory that contains the PDF files to merge.
 	* **parameter 3**: full path (including filename) to the PDF to be created
 * `SEARCH_TEMPLATE_JSON`: execute a query on the index and run an action depending on the result.
 	* **parameter 1**: name of the query template to use for the search